bloomreach/s4cmd/README.md

 - Faster upload with lazy evaluation of md5 hash.
 - Listing large number of files with S3 pagination, with memory is the limit.
 - New directory to directory `dsync` command is better and standalone implementation to replace old `sync` command, which is implemented based on top of get/put/mv commands. `--delete-removed` work for all cases including local to s3, s3 to local, and s3 to s3. `sync` command preserves the old behavior in this version for compatibility.
 - [Support for S3 compatible storage services](https://github.com/bloomreach/s4cmd/issues/52) such as DreamHost and Cloudian using `--endpoint-url` (Community Supported Beta Feature).
-- Tested on both python 2 and 3.
+- Tested on both Python 2.7, 3.6, 3.7, 3.8, 3.9 and nightly.
 - Special thanks to [onera.com](http://www.onera.com) for supporting s4cmd.